-Each Fellow proposes a team of at least two mentors: 1. an academic mentor who encourages the Fellow’s continued development as a conservation scientist and 2. a conservation practitioner who connects the Fellow and her/his research to practical applications.
-Fellows may be administratively based at either an academic institution or conservation organization in the United States, typically the location of either the academic or practitioner mentor.
+Each Fellow proposes a team of at least two mentors: 1. an academic mentor who encourages the Fellow’s continued development as a conservation scientist and 2. a conservation practitioner who connects the Fellow and their research to practical applications.
+Fellows may be administratively based at either an academic institution or conservation organization, typically the location of either the academic or practitioner mentor.
 We encourage applicants to explore both options and consider being based at the non-academic institution as that is the world less familiar to most early-career scientists and can provide valuable experience.

 Fellows will spend up to three weeks per year during their fellowship attending Program-sponsored professional development retreats.
-These retreats provide opportunities to cultivate skills typically not covered during their academic education including: leadership, communications, professional and funder networks, and to gain better understanding of policy making and application of research.
+These retreats provide opportunities to cultivate skills typically not covered during their academic education including: leadership, communications, professional and funder networks, and to gain better understanding of policy-making and the application of research.

 The Smith Fellows Program and its administrative host, the Society for Conservation Biology, are committed to equity, inclusion and diversity and invites individuals who bring a diversity of culture, experience and ideas to apply.
 We envision that the cadre of scientists supported by the Smith Fellows Program will eventually assume leadership positions across the field of conservation science.
 Fellows are selected on the basis of innovation, potential for leadership and strength of proposal.

-NEW THIS YEAR: We have launched an online submission platform!
+APPLY ONLINE: We have launched an online submission platform!
 No pieces of the application package will be submitted via email as in previous years, including reference letters.
-Please see the above proposal guidelines to learn more.
+Access it here.

 Questions may be directed to Shonda Foster, Program Director, by emailing firstname.lastname@example.org.